Erin Hanson: Subjects and influences

-Hanson's paintings depict the natural beauty of the United States and around the world, but her roots are in the American West.
+Hanson's paintings depict the natural beauty of the United States and the American West.
 Her frequent trips to National Parks and other places in nature include backpacking expeditions, rock climbing and photo safaris.
-Hanson has mentioned that she has been inspired by Red Rock Canyon near Las Vegas, Nevada and Mojave Desert in Southern California.
-Hanson has said that she uses the outdoors to inspire her work.
-She visits the Colorado plateau every year, backpacking and hiking through areas such as Zion National Park, Canyon de Chelly, and Monument Valley.
-Other places captured in her paintings include Paso Robles, Joshua Tree National Park and the Anza-Borrego Desert.
-For her paintings, Hanson transforms the landscapes into abstract mosaics of color and texture, her impasto application of paint lending a sculptural effect to the art.
-Sunsets and dawns continue to serve as a source of inspiration for Hanson's work, as do rocks, which often translate into abstracted shapes that form a mosaic of colors on her canvases.
+Hanson has mentioned that she has been inspired by Red Rock Canyon near Las Vegas, Nevada, and Mojave Desert in Southern California.
+Some places captured in her paintings include Paso Robles, Joshua Tree National Park and the Anza-Borrego Desert.

 Shows and exhibitions

-Hanson's work has been displayed in multiple fine art galleries and museums such as the St. George Art Museum, La Salle University Art Museum, Mattatuck Art Museum and Bone Creek Museum of Agrarian Art.
+Hanson's work has been displayed in fine art galleries and museums such as the St. George Art Museum, La Salle University Art Museum, Mattatuck Art Museum and Bone Creek Museum of Agrarian Art.
 Her painting "Desert in Color" won Best of Show at the 2019 Cowgirl Up! art show in Wickenburg, Arizona, which features top women artists from across the nation.